sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - draft-validate-quickstart.md

 ====

 - Check out the [SenseML method reference docs](doc:methods) to write your own extractions
-- Write more [validations](doc:validate-extractions) to test the quality of your extractions in production
+- Learn more about [validations](doc:validate-extractions) to test the quality of your extractions in production